Ollynov/dogworld/README.md

 - Then for devtools you need to go to `http://127.0.0.1:9101/#/`, and then manually connect by inputting something like: 127.0.0.1:62426/ko7vgxcxxRs= The actual thing you input will be in your terminal.
 - To run our cloud functions `firebase serve --only functions` or to get them on the emulator: `npm run serve` from within the functions directory.

+### Testing:
+- Run `npm run shell` to get an interactive command line interface where you can test your cloud functions.
+Just run the function name.
+Just remember that you need to pass in the data that it expects.

 ### Deployment:

 - For web first run `flutter build web` then `firebase deploy`